ilyakatz/werkd/README.md

     `http://localhost:5000/email_preview`

-# TODO
+# Other git commands

-- when a file is deleted
+## When a file is deleted

+git rm [path to file]

+## When you want to reset all changes made to a file since last commit

+git checkout [path to file]